by Dr. Colleen Batchelder

 According to a recent report from USA Today, “About half of LGBTQ people in the U.S. – 52% – live in states where they could be fired, nixed for a promotion, refused training or harassed at their jobs, all because of their gender identity and sexual orientation.”
 It’s 2020, and less than half of all states have any form of legal protection for 11 million people who identify as LGBTQIA+.
 These statistics should lead everyone to repulsion, but more than that, they should compel business leaders to action.
 Tolerance isn’t working.
 However, inclusion could create a lasting solution.
 So, how do business leaders go from tolerance to inclusion?
 Here are four tips to get you started on the right path:

 Inclusion Means Leaving the Welcome Mat and Getting on the Dance Floor

 Verna Myers said it best, “Diversity is being invited to the party; Inclusion is being asked to dance.”
 There is a strict difference between these two ideas.
 Dancing requires trust.
-It’s a conversation between two people that weaves back-and-forth.
+It’s a conversation between two people that weaves back and forth.
 Inclusion, as a dance, requires leaders to take the lead and follow.
 If business leaders want to create a culture of inclusion, then they have to change the music and make it danceable.
 When they shift in their interaction and enter into a conversation with their LGBTQIA+ employees, they present them with the opportunity to respond and react.
 This means that companies need to make the first move and ask for input.
 This requires a willingness to listen and a readiness to change.
-It requires business leaders to get on the dance floor and to learn a new rhythm.
+It requires business leaders to get on the dance floor and learn a new rhythm.

 Inclusion Means Flagging Discriminatory Comments; Not Just Flying the Pride Flag Annually